-Linda R. Struckmeyer, PhD, OTR/L is clinical assistant professor in the Occupational Therapy Department, College of Public Health and Health Professions, University of Florida.
+Linda R. Struckmeyer, PhD, OTR/L is clinical assistant professor and doctoral capstone coordinator in the Occupational Therapy Department, College of Public Health and Health Professions, University of Florida.
 Dr. Struckmeyer has over 30 years of clinical occupational therapy practice working with individuals across the life span in a wide variety of settings.
 As an educator, Dr. Struckmeyer coordinates the doctoral capstone experience and projects and teaches Occupation Based Practice: Participation and Health courses in both adults and children and youth. .
 Dr. Struckmeyer has research experience as an interventionist on a study with Veterans with dementia in their homes and as PI on examining the validity and reliability of a home environmental assessment for persons with dementia and their caregivers.
 As a result of her expertise working with clients in the home she was invited to serve as a co-principal investigator on HUD project Re-envision.
 She has also published and presented on these topics.

 In this course, the author provides an overview of the doctoral capstone experience and project.
 Roles of all collaborators are explained.
 The training focus is on the role of the capstone site mentor and also includes the related paperwork requirements.

 This course is well-suited for occupational therapists as well as other professionals with expertise in the student’s area of doctoral capstone work.

 Intermediate: Information is geared to practitioners with a general working knowledge of rehabilitation and service delivery.
 Focus is on a basic understanding and application of the subject matter.

 Upon completion of this course, learners will be able to:

 - Gain an understanding of the doctoral capstone experience, capstone project & process.